gavinhughpalmer/sfdx-tools/README.md

 ## `sfdx-tools gpalm:org:prune [-d] [--json] [--loglevel trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]`

-This coommand allows for pruning out some of the scratch org files that can start to build up, these don't typically get deleted so this command is useful to run every now and then as a housekeeping excersise
+This command allows for pruning out some of the scratch org files that can start to build up, these don't typically get deleted so this command is useful to run every now and then as a housekeeping excersise

 ```
 USAGE